Entropic balance with feedback control: information equalities and tight inequalities

 Depending on the system and controller details, different generalisations of the second law arise.
 Beyond their theoretical relevance---e.g.~in relation to the Jarzynski equality~\cite{jarzynski_nonequilibrium_1997}, they provide bounds on the extractable work.
 Different controller models yield different second-law variants, as each represents a distinct demon implementation with its own energy cost \cite{horowitz_second-law-like_2014}.

-For a given, fixed, protocol, the utility of these second-law variants depends on how easily the associated information function can be computed and how tight the bound on extractable work is.
-In some cyclic information engines, like Szilard's, a simplifying common feature is that system and controller states become independent at the end of each cycle.
-This reduces the thermodynamic balance to the single-measurement case, where mutual information is key~\cite{sagawa_generalized_2010}.
-However, in more complex systems like feedback flashing ratchets, system and controller states remain correlated across cycles~\cite{sagawa_nonequilibrium_2012}.
-One approach is to model the controller as having an infinite memory that stores all the control history, where the transfer entropy is key~\cite{cao_thermodynamics_2009, horowitz_nonequilibrium_2010, sagawa_nonequilibrium_2012,abreu_thermodynamics_2012,admon_experimental_2018,ruiz-pino_information_2023}.
+For a given protocol, the utility of these second-law variants depends on how easily the associated information function can be computed and how tight the bound on extractable work is.
+In some cyclic engines, like Szilard's, a simplifying feature is system and controller states becoming independent at the end of each cycle.
+This reduces the thermodynamic balance to a single measurement, with mutual information being key~\cite{sagawa_generalized_2010}.
+Yet, in more complex systems like feedback flashing ratchets, system and controller states remain correlated across cycles~\cite{sagawa_nonequilibrium_2012}.
+One approach is to model the controller as having an infinite memory that stores all the control history, where transfer entropy is key~\cite{cao_thermodynamics_2009, horowitz_nonequilibrium_2010, sagawa_nonequilibrium_2012,abreu_thermodynamics_2012,lahiri_fluctuation_2012,admon_experimental_2018,ruiz-pino_information_2023}.

 These second-law variants have significantly advanced our understanding of measurement and feedback in physical systems, but crucial challenges remain.
-First, the tightness of the bounds on extractable work is not fully established~\footnote{In a specific Brownian information engine, the bound involving unavailable information has been shown to become an equality~\cite{paneru_lossless_2018,archambault_inertial_2024}.}.
+First, the tightness of the bounds on extractable work is not fully established~\footnote{In a specific Brownian information engine, the bound involving the unavailable information has been shown to become an equality~\cite{paneru_lossless_2018,archambault_inertial_2024}.}.
 Second, computing quantities like the transfer entropy is challenging, both analytically and numerically, due to correlations between measurements~\footnote{Thus, the transfer entropy has only been computed for very simple systems.
 For error-free measurements, recent work suggests that it can be estimated with moderately long chains~\cite{ruiz-pino_information_2023}.}.
 This Letter addresses the above limitations, both fundamental and practical, in the state of the art.